matteematt/.dotfiles/.vim/README.md

 <leader>lf - Run the linter to automatically fix linting errors and update the buffer
 ```
 Currently supported linting is:
-* ESLint for Javscript, JavscriptReact, and Json.
+* `eslint` for Javscript, JavscriptReact, and Json.
 Supports Linting errors and automatically fixing of some linting
 		errors
-* Scalastyle for Scala.
-Only supports linting errors
+* `scalastyle` for Scala.
+Only supports linting errors.
+* `shellcheck` for bash, dash, sh, and ksh.
+Only supports linting errors.

+> The vim polyglot scala plugin breaks the scala linting, you must delete the line "compiler sbt" from the scala.vim file

 ### RegEx Search